Frequently asked questions

 What happens after I submit my data?

 Dryad is a curated repository.
-We perform basic checks on each submission (can the files be opened? are they free of copyright restrictions? do they appear to be free of sensitive data?).
+We perform basic checks on each submission through curation.
 If our curators have questions or suggestions about your submission, they will contact you directly.
 Otherwise you will be notified when your dataset is approved.

 Upon curator approval, the Dryad DOI is officially registered and, if applicable, the Data Publishing Charge (DPC) and any overage fees are invoiced.